macarthur-lab/omim/README.md

 parse_omim.py downloads data from the OMIM API via HTTP request and writes it to a tsv file.
 The script uses a hard-coded API key which has some expiration date.
 New keys can be requested from the OMIM website here https://omim.org/api/.

-Also, the script cherry-picks a few fields to include in the output file.
+The script cherry-picks a few fields to include in the output file.
 These fields come from the schema described here https://omim.org/help/api, specifically the "Entry Data" section.

 ### e.g. python src/parse_omim.py --hgnc data/gene_symbol_thesaurus.txt --use --output data/use_omim_table.txt